osixia/container-baseimage/README.md

 You should see:
 > Hi!
 We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us.

-And finally, let's say who we really are, stop the previous container (ctrl+c) and start a new one:
+And finally, let's say who we really are, stop the previous container (ctrl+c or ctrl+d) and start a new one:

-    docker run --env WHO_AM_I="I'm Jon Snow, yes i'm not dead." \
+    docker run --env WHO_AM_I="I'm Jon Snow, what?! i'm dead?" \
     -p 8080:80 example/single-process

 Refresh [http://localhost:8080/](http://localhost:8080/) and you should see:
 > Hi!
-I'm Jon Snow, yes i'm not dead.
+I'm Jon Snow, what?! i'm dead?

+##### Overriding default environment files at run time
+let's create two new environment files:
+  - single-process-image/test-custom-env/env.yaml
+  - single-process-image/test-custom-env/env.yaml.startup

+env.yaml:

+    WHO_AM_I: I'm bobby.

+env.yaml.startup:

+    FIRST_START_SETUP_ONLY_SECRET: The bdd password is KawaaahB0unga!!!

+And we mount them at run time:

+    docker run --volume $PWD/test-custom-env:/container/environment/01-custom \
+    -p 8080:80 example/single-process

+Take care to link your environment files folder to `/container/environment/XX-somedir` (with XX < 99 so they will be processed before default environment files) and not  directly to `/container/environment` because this directory contains predefined baseimage environment files to fix container environment (INITRD, LANG, LANGUAGE and LC_CTYPE).

+In the output:
+> \*\*\* Running /container/run/startup/nginx...

+> The secret is: The bdd password is KawaaahB0unga!!!

+Refresh [http://localhost:8080/](http://localhost:8080/) and you should see:
+> Hi!
+I'm bobby.

 ### Create a multiple process image